Yari-Carelli/Hangman/README.md

 <img src="assets/images/png" width="700">

-#### **Menu Item 2:** **Game Rules**
+#### **Menu Item 2:** **How To Play**
-<p>When the player chooses the Game Rules option, the system will display a text containing the instructions to play this interactive version of the hangman game, and right below that, the game menu will be displayed once again.</p>
+<p>When the player chooses the How To Play option, the system will display a text containing the instructions to play this interactive version of the hangman game, and right below that, the game menu will be displayed once again.</p>

 <img src="assets/images/png" width="700">